Professional Development for Transport Planners: the TPS PDS

 The PDS - latest version

-Following the recent Review of the TPP, undertaken for the TPS/CIHT TPP Partnership by Professor Glenn Lyons, guidance has been clarified, expanded and updated.
+Following the 10 Year Review of the TPP, undertaken for the TPS/CIHT TPP Partnership by Professor Glenn Lyons, guidance has been clarified, expanded and updated.
 The TPS PDS has also been revised to maintain full compatibility, with the new version (Version 4) taking effect from June 2021.
 A copy of Version 4 can be found here.

 The opportunity has also been taken to incorporate some of the content from PDS Advice Notes, remove duplication, increase clarity, and improve consistency.
 The PDS Managers, the TPP’s Professional Standards Committee and the TPS Board who have reviewed drafts and made important contributions as the work has progressed.